mblackonline/drupal_radicale_dev/README.md

-# Drupal 11 + Radicale Calendar Development Template
+# Drupal 11 + Radicale Calendar Development Template with Submissions

 A local development environment for Drupal 11 with integrated Radicale CalDAV server for calendar synchronization.
-Events added from Radicale appear automatically in Drupal with real-time sync.
+Features a complete calendar submission and moderation workflow system where users can submit events for approval before they're published to the shared calendar.

 ## Screenshots